offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="server.SSH_ROOT_PATH" href="#server.SSH_ROOT_PATH">`server.SSH_ROOT_PATH`</a>:
-  Root path of SSH directory, default is `"~/.ssh"`, but you have to use `"/home/git/.ssh"`:
+  Root path of SSH directory, default is `"~/.ssh"`, but you have to use `"/home/git/.ssh"`.:
   ```ini
   SSH_ROOT_PATH =
   ```

 - <a name="server.SSH_CREATE_AUTHORIZED_KEYS_FILE" href="#server.SSH_CREATE_AUTHORIZED_KEYS_FILE">`server.SSH_CREATE_AUTHORIZED_KEYS_FILE`</a>:
   Forgejo will create an `authorized_keys` file by default when it is not using the internal SSH server.
-  If you intend to use the `AuthorizedKeysCommand` functionality then you should turn this off:
+  If you intend to use the `AuthorizedKeysCommand` functionality then you should turn this off.:
   ```ini
   SSH_CREATE_AUTHORIZED_KEYS_FILE = true
   ```

 - <a name="server.SSH_CREATE_AUTHORIZED_PRINCIPALS_FILE" href="#server.SSH_CREATE_AUTHORIZED_PRINCIPALS_FILE">`server.SSH_CREATE_AUTHORIZED_PRINCIPALS_FILE`</a>:
   Forgejo will create an `authorized_principals` file by default when it is not using the internal SSH server.
-  If you intend to use the `AuthorizedPrincipalsCommand` functionality then you should turn this off:
+  If you intend to use the `AuthorizedPrincipalsCommand` functionality then you should turn this off.:
   ```ini
   SSH_CREATE_AUTHORIZED_PRINCIPALS_FILE = true
   ```

 - <a name="server.SSH_SERVER_CIPHERS" href="#server.SSH_SERVER_CIPHERS">`server.SSH_SERVER_CIPHERS`</a>:
   For the built-in SSH server, choose the ciphers to support for SSH connections.
-  For system SSH this setting has no effect:
+  For system SSH this setting has no effect.:
   ```ini
   SSH_SERVER_CIPHERS = chacha20-poly1305@openssh.com, aes128-ctr, aes192-ctr, aes256-ctr, aes128-gcm@openssh.com, aes256-gcm@openssh.com
   ```

 - <a name="server.SSH_SERVER_KEY_EXCHANGES" href="#server.SSH_SERVER_KEY_EXCHANGES">`server.SSH_SERVER_KEY_EXCHANGES`</a>:
   For the built-in SSH server, choose the key exchange algorithms to support for SSH connections.
-  For system SSH this setting has no effect:
+  For system SSH this setting has no effect.:
   ```ini
   SSH_SERVER_KEY_EXCHANGES = curve25519-sha256, ecdh-sha2-nistp256, ecdh-sha2-nistp384, ecdh-sha2-nistp521, diffie-hellman-group14-sha256, diffie-hellman-group14-sha1
   ```

 - <a name="server.SSH_SERVER_MACS" href="#server.SSH_SERVER_MACS">`server.SSH_SERVER_MACS`</a>:
   For the built-in SSH server, choose the MACs to support for SSH connections.
-  For system SSH this setting has no effect:
+  For system SSH this setting has no effect.:
   ```ini
   SSH_SERVER_MACS = hmac-sha2-256-etm@openssh.com, hmac-sha2-256, hmac-sha1
   ```